samuelecivale/probabilistic-robotics-visual-odometry/README.md

-# Probabilistic Robotics — Visual Odometry
+# Probabilistic Robotics: Visual Odometry

 A complete visual odometry pipeline that estimates camera motion from image measurements and incrementally reconstructs a sparse 3D map of the observed scene.